full-spectrum/neo4clj/README.md

 ;; Create a new node on the connected server and return it (client/create-node connection
-  {:reference-id "N"
+  {:ref-id "N"
    :labels [:person]
-   :properties {:first-name "Tim"
+   :properties {:first-name "Thomas"
                 :last-name "Anderson"}})

 ;; Close the connection to the Neo4J server